Yukitoshi12345/From-Pixel-to-Purchase/README.md

-# From Pixel to Purchase
+# The University of Gaming
 Imagine browsing a massive game library: searching for your next adventure with intuitive suggestions, diving into detailed profiles brimming with information, and effortlessly purchasing your chosen game through a trusted provider.
 Sounds seamless, right?
 These scenarios explore just that, outlining a user-friendly journey from discovery to purchase.

 ## Table of Contents